 A lot of data on Spotify comes from more than just by what people listen to.
 It also includes how they listen and where they listen.
 Algorithms are; simply put, formulas that are driven by this data.
 By keeping these in mind when promoting music, we’re able to bolster this information with honest and transparent information that ultimately helps your music be on the right radars at the right time.

 Promoting music doesn’t just mean trying to get on Spotify playlists!
-It’s really important to stay active on social media, promote and engage with your audience.
+It’s really important to stay active on social media, to market, promote and engage with your audience.
 Unfortunately, having a great song doesn’t mean it will be discovered.
 It’s absolutely necessary to maintain a presence on social media both before, during and after a release.

 Rome wasn’t built in a day – and neither will hundreds of thousands of streams be!
 By helping you develop more authentic and organic growth, you will be investing in your longevity as an artist as opposed to a quick flash in the pan where your song is only heard by robots.